eea/clms-api-docs/source/download.md

    :language: http
 ```

-When the user find the DataSet that he wants to download, the user will have to take note of its `UID` (to know what to download) and its `dataset_full_format` (to know which format conversions the user can request).
+When the user find the DataSet that he wants to download, the user will have to take note of its `UID` (to know what to download), its `dataset_full_format` (to know which format conversions the user can request) and the desired `@id` inside the `dataset_download_information` (to know which file should be processed for download).

 ## File formats

-The CLMS API provides an endpoint where the user can check which coversions are available for the available formats.
+The CLMS API provides an endpoint where the user can check which conversions are available for the available formats.
 To get the list of available conversions the user needs to do the following request:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-available-conversions.req